National Disability Insurance Scheme: Establishment of a NDIS trial

+Transition to national operations

-The NDIS was rolled out nationally on 1 July 2016.
+The NDIS began formally rolling out on 1 July 2016.
 NDIS CEO, David Bowen, announced his resignation in March 2017, which took effect in November 2017.
 He was replaced with former Bankwest CEO, Rob De Luca.

+In February 2017, the NDIS was developing a virtual assistant called "Nadia" which takes the form of an avatar using the voice of actress Cate Blanchett (see Artificial intelligence in government).

 In April 2018, the NDIA announced that Serco would be operating contact centres in Melbourne and regional Victoria for two years.
 This prompted concern from peak advocacy body People with Disability Australia and others about Serco's lack of experience with disabilities despite being at the first point of contact with clients.

-The Financial Review noted that the NDIS was "becoming an economic factor in its own right", particularly in regional areas.
+In May 2018, the Australian Financial Review noted that the NDIS was "becoming an economic factor in its own right", particularly in regional areas.

-A report by Flinders University into the running of the NDIS found that half of all participants in the NDIS have either had their support reduced or have not experienced a change in their support levels since the NDIS has been introduced.
+A May 2018 report by Flinders University into the running of the NDIS found that half of all participants in the NDIS have either had their support reduced, or have not experienced a change in their support levels since the NDIS has been introduced.

-In 2018 it was reported that the NDIA had a budget of $10 million for legal services that are employed to attempt to prevent people appealing for more money under the scheme or to prevent them from accessing the scheme.
+In 2018, it was reported that the NDIA had a budget of $10 million for legal services, that are employed to attempt to prevent people appealing for more money under the scheme, or to prevent them from accessing the scheme.
 As of May, 260 cases had been resolved by the courts, with the NDIA losing 40% of them.

-The NDIS has been developing a virtual assistant called "Nadia" which takes the form of an avatar using the voice of actor Cate Blanchett (see Artificial intelligence in government).

-As of 30 June 2019, some 298,816 people with disabilities were being supported by the NDIS.
-The Tune Review, in 2019, made 29 recommendations to help the NDIS.
+In June 2019, some 298,816 people with disabilities were being supported by the NDIS.

+The Tune review, led by David Tune in 2019, made 29 recommendations to help the NDIS.
+The report was handed to the government in December 2019, and was published in January 2020.